-The dogs woke Andrew last night to tell him that our recalcitrant cat Sebastian had returned home.
+The dogs woke us last night to tell us that our recalcitrant cat Sebastian was back.

 Picture this – we are in the bedroom – door closed.
 The dogs are in the hall outside the bedroom – door to the kitchen closed.
-Sebastian and Sascha (his long-suffering sister, named erroneously and with a creative take on the spelling, after a famous male cricketer from India) are in the kitchen where the cat-flat opens to the outside world.
+Sebastian and Sascha, our cats, are in the kitchen where the cat-flap opens to the outside world.

-Sebastian slips out in the dead of night to visit the cat nightclubs; he gets high on catnip.
-On the way back, he fancies a takeaway, grabs one from the colony at the corner of the street, and brings it home.
+Seb, in the dead of night sneaks off to the night club at the corner.
+Some stray tom shares a few snorts of catnip.
+Rolling home, Seb fancies a takeaway, grabs one from the colony at the corner of the street, carries it home.

 Sascha catches him sneaking through the cat-flap and gives him what-for for being out so late, hanging out with his good-for-nothing mates and bringing home a stinking, greasy takeaway.
-She snatches it from him and tosses it aside.
-The takeaway blinks then scoots across the kitchen floor.
+She snatches it from him but drops it.
+The takeaway blinks and scoots away across the kitchen floor.

-This wakes the dogs who want to join the kerfuffle (cattuffle perhaps) but frustrated by the closed kitchen door they decide to split on him instead.
-They scratch and bark at the bedroom door.
+This wakes the dogs who want to join the kerfuffle, but frustrated by the closed kitchen door they scratch and howl outside our bedroom.
 I play dead to the world.
+Andrew gets up.

-Andrew gets up, opens the door to see Sebastian, snatch his supper from Sascha declaring – “claws off – go out and get your own takeaway you good-for-nothing, lazy wee scumbag”.
-Andrew grabs the now cold, and half chewed takeaway, and flushes it down the toilet.
-Still high, Seb protests sheepishly, Sascha smirks, the dogs giggle behind their paws (Muttley style), and I snore.
+He opens the door to see Sebastian tearing his supper away from Sascha while muttering – “claws off – go out and get your own takeaway you good-for-nothing, lazy wee scumbag of a sister.”
+Andrew grabs the now cold, and half eaten takeaway, and drops it into the toilet.
+Still high, Seb protests sheepishly, Sascha smirks, the dogs giggle behind their paws, and convincingly, I snore.

-Morning comes and I get up wondering what the dogs were telling me – sniffing around the kitchen – pointing their noses accusingly at Sebastian, now sober and sulking, and Sascha who is nonchalantly liking her paws.
-Andrew is awake and grumpy and I found – the remains of a dead mouse floating on the water.
-“Andrrroooo” I shrieked – “can you never remember to put the toilet lid down!”
+Morning comes and I get up to find the dogs sniffing around the kitchen – pointing their noses accusingly at Sebastian, now sober and sulking, and Sascha nonchalantly liking her paws.
+Andrew is awake and grumpy and I find to my disgust – the remains of a dead mouse floating in the toilet.
+“Andrrroooo” I shriek – “can you never remember to put the lid down!”